jangler/oracles-randomizer/doc/technical.md

-each object can have a script associated with it if its dx58-dx59 word is nonzero. this word determines the current address in a series of script commands in bank b. scripts are run concurrently unless a particular script does something like disable all other objects. bank 15 contains unique functions called by scripts; general-purpose ones are in bank 0.
+each object can have a script associated with it if its dx58-dx59 word is nonzero. this word determines the current address in a series of script commands in bank c/b. scripts are run concurrently unless a particular script does something like disable all other objects. bank 16?/15 contains unique functions called by scripts; general-purpose ones are in bank 0.

 for a complete list of script commands, see